 Business impacts and considerations

-Angela Edwards, BDO Māori Business Sector Lead says:
+Angela Edwards, BDO Māori Business Sector Leader, says:

 You can read more detail on the expenditure announced today at the Government Budget website here.

 At BDO, we understand that people, planet and profit drive Māori business above all else.
 Our Māori business advisers have strong relationships with the sector, and are there on the ground and in the regions working with you every day to help you achieve your dreams for your people, the planet and your profits.
-For advice on how to make the most of the opportunities presented in today’s Budget, or if you have ESG considerations you would like to discuss, or any other business support, reach out to our BDO Māori Business team today.
+For advice on how to make the most of the opportunities presented in today’s Budget, or any other business support, reach out to our BDO Māori Business team today.